jeffrey-garcia/demo-spring-crypto/README.md

 - Bitcoin is a good example of a system that relies on ECDSA for security.
 Every Bitcoin address is a cryptographic hash of an ECDSA public key.
 The ownership of the account is determined by who controls the ECDSA private key.

 A 256-bit elliptic curve key provides as much protection as a 3,248-bit asymmetric key.
 Typical RSA keys in website certificates are 2048-bits.
 If we compare the portion of the TLS handshake that happens on the server for 256-bit ECDSA keys against the cryptographically much weaker 2048-bit RSA keys, using an ECDSA certificate reduces the cost of the private key operation by a factor of 9.5x, saving a lot of CPU cycles, this had been proved by past analysis from domain expert.

 <br/>

-##### Cryptographical Library of Choice
+##### Cryptographic Library of Choice
-We use a common cryptographic library, Google Tink, to implement cryptographic features consistently across almost the applications.
+We use a general-purpose cryptographic library, Google Tink, to implement cryptographic features consistently across almost the applications.
 This provides the following
 advantages: